 "column1" [,"column2","column3",..] determine which columns that should be returned in the results.
 You can select as many column names that you'd like, or you can use a "*" to select all columns.

 The where clause is optional.
 It specifies rows that will be returned or displayed, based on the criteria described after the keyword WHERE.

-If you need the birthdate for you player with player 3, you could write your query like:
+If you need the firstname and lastname for you player with player id 3, you could write your query like: